 9. Ariens ST24LE Deluxe Snow Blower

 The Ariens ST24LE Deluxe Snow Blower features a large 254cc engine that delivers enough power to cut a 24-inch path through the thickest snow.
 It has a 24-inch intake, so deep snow is no problem, and it moves easily on its 16-inch wheels.
-Six forward speeds and two reverse speeds help you maintain a comfortable pace, and an electric start is a back saver.
+Six forward and two reverse speeds help you maintain a comfortable pace, and an electric start is a back saver.

-The biggest problem we had with the Ariens ST24LE is automatic turn control and steering assistance.
+The biggest problem we had with the Ariens ST24LE was the automatic turn control and steering assistance.
 It’s very hard to steer it properly, and it lunges to the left and right quite often while you are going in a straight line.
 Trying to stay in control of this model takes a lot of effort, and it could be tiring if you have a large area to clear.

 10. Champion 100434 Gas Snow Blower